chef/chef-web-docs/chef_master/source/ruby.rst

    # => "You gave me apple and banana"
    do_something_useless 1, 2
    # => "You gave me 1 and 2"
-   # see how the parens are optional if there's no confusion about what to do
+   # see how the parentheses are optional if there's no confusion about what to do

 Ruby Class
 -----------------------------------------------------